unioslo/pg-iam/docs/1-data-model.md

     - capabilities are linked to grants on resources
     - access control is therefore managed through group membership
 - Grants
+    - HTTP grants are linked to specific capabilities by their names
+    - grant are grouped into sets
+    - grant sets are defined by:
+        - capability name
+        - api hostname
+        - api namespace
+        - http method
+    - grants are uniquely ranked within sets
+    - rankings are monotonically incresing natural numbers
-    - HTTP grants associate an HTTP method and URI pattern with a named capability
+    - grants enable requests on URI patterns, given a specific capability
+    - grants have optional parameters
+        - required groups
+        - start date
+        - end date
+        - maximum number of usages

 # Group membership graphs